 - a) The creation of new business opportunities will be supported, when designed in ways sensitive to the town and/or landscape setting.
-This includes: - Small-scale business, residential and community mixed-use clusters - Flexible, multi-use workspaces, 'hot desking', digital hubs - Redevelopment of brown field sites and restoration of buildings for smallscale industrial use - Meeting sustainable travel principles - b) Applications which seek to enhance the town centre business offer will be supported, provided they complement the local context.
-The conversion of longterm vacant High Street spaces into business premises is particularly welcomed.
+This includes: - Small-scale business, residential and community mixed-use clusters - Flexible, multi-use workspaces, 'hot desking', digital hubs - Redevelopment of brown field sites and restoration of buildings for small-scale industrial use - Meeting sustainable travel principles - b) Development proposals which would enhance the town centre business offer will be supported, where they complement the local context.
+The conversion of long-term vacant High Street spaces into business premises will also be supported.